Navigating Trauma After Pregnancy and Infant Loss

 hopeless - overwhelmed - unable to function

-please ask to speak to mental health provider
+please ask to speak to a mental health provider

 COMMON RESPONSES TO TRAUMA AFTER LOSS